sinabaghal/sinabaghal.github.io/_pages/deepsmoothing.md

 The above three constraints along with the prediction error are used to shape the loss function utilized in training the implied variance $$\omega$$.
 For learning rate scheduling, a slightly different approach is taken compared to Ackerer et al.; specifically, I use model weight perturbation along with a divergence handling scheme.

-Numerical results show that the enhanced model, incorporating a neural network with the loss function $$\omega(k,\tau; \theta)$$, fits the Bated model data perfectly and produces an arbitrage-free volatility surface.
+Numerical results show that the enhanced model, incorporating a neural network with the loss function $$\omega(k,\tau; \theta)$$, fits the Bates model data perfectly and produces an arbitrage-free volatility surface.
 The figure below shows how well the model fits the training data.

 <p align="center">
 <img src="http://sinabaghal.github.io/images/ref_V.png" width="100%" height="100%">